Defamation of Character and Reputation Management

 Bruno Lachaux, a French aerospace engineer residing in the UAE, in his claims for defamation against the Independent Print Limited, the “i” Newspaper, the Evening Standard and AOL (UK) Ltd, otherwise known as the Huffington Post.
 This is another landmark case in the law of libel, having been one of the first to test the requirement for ‘serious harm’ under the Defamation Act 2013.

-Defamation (Slander and Libel) – frequently asked questions:
+Defamation (Slander and Libel) – Frequently Asked Questions:

 Defamation occurs when a statement that refers to an identifiable legal person is published to a third party which has caused or is likely to cause serious harm to the identified person’s reputation.
 Serious harm to reputation is capable of being inferred from the words published.
 It is for the Claimant to show serious harm to reputation.
 The starting point is that the statements complained of are accepted as being false – it is open to the Defendant to argue that the statements complained of are true, but the burden is on the Defendant to show this.